-Luxury Dubai villa rents for AED8.5M over two years
+Luxury Dubai Villa Rents For AED8.5M Over Two Years

-Dubai, UAE, 12th November, 2024: Growing demand for premium, ready-to-move-in Dubai homes has been highlighted by the rental of an ultra-luxury villa at AED8.5 million over two years in the city’s Umm Al Sheif area.
+DOHA: Growing demand for premium, ready-to-move-in Dubai homes has been highlighted by the rental of an ultra-luxury villa at AED8.5m over two years in the city's Umm Al Sheif area.

 The leasing deal for the 24,000sq ft villa on a 15,000sq ft plot is a record for the exclusive residential community in the western part of Dubai.